TimBro1887/SoftwareQuality/README.md

 # Introduction

 The "SoftwareQuality" project is a simple Java program that demonstrates the use of the four fundamental math operators in Java.
 This project serves as an educational resource for those learning Java programming and provides a clear example of how to perform basic arithmetic operations in Java.
 In addition Junit testing is implemented as well, to gain basic knowlegde on how to do Junit testing.
+The java files can be found in the Data folder

 # Prerequisites